 platanus¶

-platanus is a fork of the B-tree library cpp-btree.
+platanus is a modern fork of the B-tree library cpp-btree.

 Comparing to STL set/map¶